 3. Drink up to three cups a day.

 NOTE: May take 1 1/2 hours to make, and can serve 2 to 3 people.

 (Recipe from Health Guide Info)

 However, if you can’t find celery seeds, you can substitute them with dill seeds, caraway seeds or nigella seeds.
 You can also opt for a few celery leaves or stalks because their flavors are similar.
 But make sure that you use more celery stalks than what is recommended in the recipe, because the stalks have a lighter flavor compared to the seeds.10

 Celery Seed Oil: How Do You Use It?

 Because of its spicy and warm aroma, celery seed oil is commonly used in perfumes and aromatic oils.
-However, aside for the inviting fragrance it has, this essential oil can also be used to soothe a variety of inflammations and other body conditions.
-Some of the uses celery seed oil has include:
+However, aside from the inviting fragrance it has, this essential oil can also be used to soothe a variety of body conditions, including inflammation.
+Some of the uses of celery seed oil include:

 • Anti-inflammatory: Celery seed oil can be applied topically to inflamed areas to alleviate swelling.
 However, make sure that you test your tolerance for this oil before using it.
 I recommend applying it to a small spot on your skin to make sure that you wouldn't suffer from any allergic reactions.

 • Eases menstrual cramps: Applying celery seed oil to your abdomen helps decrease cramps and menstrual pain because of its antispasmodic properties.12

 Celery Seed Side Effects and Contraindications